Recital Information, Policies, and Forms

-- Recitals may be performed in Hart Recital Hall or Cook Recital Hall (or, in some instances, 103 Music Practice Building).
-Indicate your room preference on the Student Recital contract or, for faculty, the Faculty/Guest Artist/Ensemble recital contract.
+- Student recitals may be performed in Cook Recital Hall (or, in some instances, 103 Music Practice Building).
+Indicate your room preference on the Student Recital contract or, for faculty, go to Faculty and Guest recital contract information and form

 - Student recital dates must be submitted with the approval of the appropriate faculty instructor.

 - Graduate students only: once scheduled, required graduate recital dates will not be changed without permission from the major professor and the Graduate Associate Director; cancellations must follow the guidelines of the Graduate Committee.